West Side Story: Critical reaction

 The creators' innovations in dance, music and theatrical style drew enthusiastic reactions from the critics.
 Walter Kerr wrote in the New York Herald Tribune on September 27, 1957:

 The other reviews generally joined in speculation about how the new work would influence the course of musical theater.
-Typical was John Chapman's review in the New York Daily News on September 27, 1957, headed: "West Side Story a Splendid and Super-Modern Musical Drama".Time magazine found the dance and gang warfare more compelling than the love story and noted that the show's "putting choreography foremost, may prove a milestone in musical-drama history".
+Typical was John Chapman's review in the New York Daily News on September 27, 1957, headed: "West Side Story a Splendid and Super-Modern Musical Drama".

+Time magazine found the dance and gang warfare more compelling than the love story and noted that the show's "putting choreography foremost, may prove a milestone in musical-drama history".
 One writer noted: "The story appealed to society's undercurrent of rebellion from authority that surfaced in 1950s films like Rebel Without a Cause. ...
 Robbins' energetic choreography and Bernstein's grand score accentuated the satiric, hard-edged lyrics of Sondheim, and Laurents' capture of the angry voice of urban youth.
 The play was criticized for glamorizing gangs, and its portrayal of Puerto Ricans and lack of authentic Latin casting were weaknesses.
 Yet, the same writer commented, the song "America" shows the triumph of the spirit over the obstacles often faced by immigrants.
 The musical also made points in its description of troubled youth and the devastating effects of poverty and racism.
 Juvenile delinquency is seen as an ailment of society: "No one wants a fella with a social disease!"
 The writer concluded: "On the cusp of the 1960s, American society, still recovering from the enormous upheaval of World War II, was seeking stability and control".

 Score

 Bernstein's score for West Side Story blends "jazz, Latin rhythms, symphonic sweep and musical-comedy conventions in groundbreaking ways for Broadway".
 It was orchestrated by Sid Ramin and Irwin Kostal following detailed instructions from Bernstein, who then wrote revisions on their manuscript (the original, heavily annotated by Ramin, Kostal and Bernstein, is in the Rare Books and Manuscripts Library at Columbia University).
 Ramin, Kostal and Bernstein are billed as orchestrators for the show.
-The original orchestra consisted of 31 players: a large Broadway pit orchestra enhanced to include 5 percussionists, a guitarist and a piano/celesta player.
+The original orchestra consisted of 31 players: a large Broadway pit orchestra enhanced to include 5 percussionists.

-In 1960, Bernstein prepared a suite of orchestral music from the show, titled Symphonic Dances from West Side Story.
-It consists of nine movements: Prologue (Allegro moderato), "Somewhere" (Adagio), Scherzo (Vivace e leggiero), Mambo (Meno presto), Cha-Cha (Andantino con grazia), Meeting Scene (Meno mosso), "Cool" Fugue (Allegretto), Rumble (Molto allegro), Finale (Adagio); it was premiered on February 13, 1961, in Carnegie Hall with the New York Philharmonic conducted by Lukas Foss.
+In 1960, Bernstein prepared a suite of orchestral music from the show, the Symphonic Dances from West Side Story.
+It consists of nine movements: Prologue (Allegro moderato), "Somewhere" (Adagio), Scherzo (Vivace e leggero), Mambo (Meno presto), Cha-Cha (Andantino con grazia), Meeting Scene (Meno mosso), "Cool" Fugue (Allegretto), Rumble (Molto allegro), and Finale (Adagio).
+It premiered on February 13, 1961, at Carnegie Hall with the New York Philharmonic conducted by Lukas Foss.
 The suite was later included as bonus tracks on the original Broadway cast recording.